-The US Caribbean and Ethnic Florida Newspaper Project builds on work completed for the Florida and Puerto Rico Digital Newspaper Project (FPRDNP), a $923,000 NEH-funded project focused on digitizing newspapers from Florida and Puerto Rico, bringing the combined project total to over $1.2 million.
-The project expands the scope of the FPRDNP, by expanding the content for Florida to include ethnic press and by bringing on the University of the Virgin Islands (UVI) as a new partner to include digitization of newspapers published on the islands.
+The US Caribbean & Florida Digital Newspaper Project builds on work completed for the Florida and Puerto Rico Digital Newspaper Project, a $923,000 NEH-funded project which ran from 2013 to 2019 with the primary goal of digitizing newspapers from Florida and Puerto Rico.
+The latest project (funded in 2019) expands the scope of the FPRDNP, by expanding the content for Florida to include ethnic press and by bringing on the University of the Virgin Islands (UVI) as a new partner to include digitization of newspapers published on the islands.
+NEH funding of the Caribbean & Ethnic Florida project brings the combined project total to over $1.2 million.

 The NDNP, a partnership between the NEH and the Library of Congress, is a long-term effort to provide permanent, free access to historic newspapers published in the United States and its territories between 1690 and 1963.